Sachin-Sagar/firrst_AI_agent/README.md

 ## ⭐ Key Features

+* **Web Searching**: The agent can search the web to find up-to-date information, like library documentation or error solutions.
 * **File and Directory Listing**: The agent can list the files and directories in your project, giving you a quick overview of your codebase.
 * **File Content Reading**: You can ask the agent to read the contents of a specific file, and it will return the content as a string.
 * **Safe File Writing**: The agent can write new code to a file or update existing ones.